1

 9. Altered communication → System recalibration

-Part 5: Why We Haven’t Fixed You Yet (It’s Just Money)
+Why You Haven’t Been Fixed Yet (It’s Just Money)

 The Manhattan Project for Not Dying

-The Manhattan Project cost $28 billion (adjusted for inflation)145 and took 3 years.
-Result: Nuclear weapons.
+The Manhattan Project cost roughly $30 billion (adjusted for inflation)139 and took 3 years.
+Result: nuclear weapons.
+You moved fast when the goal was killing 200,000 people in an afternoon.

 The Economics of Mortality